AaronTomThomas/AaronTomThomas/README.md

 I'm a second year computing student at Imperial College London, passionate about the world of software development and AI.

-I'm a Co-founder and the CMO of Huscle Inc., where I develop a mobile app using modern frameworks as part of a team.
+I'm a Co-founder and the CBO of Huscle Inc., where I develop a mobile app using modern frameworks as part of a team.

 With a strong foundation in object-oriented programming and a growing interest in web development, I'm on a journey to explore and create exciting projects that showcase my skills and knowledge.